Image

 Preventing physician burnout and medical staff attrition rates

-Virtual medical assistants (VMAs) are also helpful for dental practices.
-Similar to their role in medical collection, a dental virtual assistant can take care of necessary tasks such as submitting claims and managing patient records.
+Virtual assistants are also helpful for dental practices.
+Similar to their role in the medical collection, a virtual assistant can take care of necessary tasks such as submitting claims and managing patient records.
 They offer a cost-efficient and quick solution for practices looking to reduce physician burnout and improve staff retention.
-Portiva’s experienced VMAs are available 24/7 to help you with any dental virtual assistant needs.
+Portiva’s experienced virtual assistants are available 24/7 to help you with dental virtual assistant needs.

-In summary, medical billing is a complicated process.
-It requires specialists to understand the various regulations and industry rules that must be adhered to and have the technical skills necessary to effectively manage and operate the system.
-With Portiva’s comprehensive billing medical services, you can trust that your organization’s accounting processes are accurate and up-to-date with best industry practices.
+In summary, medical billing and Coding is a complicated process.
+It requires specialists to understand the various regulations and medical industry rules that must be adhered to and have the technical skills necessary to manage and operate the system for any medical records effectively.
+With Portiva’s comprehensive virtual medical billing and coding assistant services, you can trust that your organization’s accounting processes are accurate and up-to-date with best industry practices compared to other medical billing companies.
 Using their expertise, your office can maximize efficiency while minimizing costs to reach optimal performance levels.
-What is a virtual medical assistant?
+What is a virtual medical billing professional and assistant?
 Visit portiva.com today for more information on how we can help your practice!

 Get Free Consultation